Player of the Year - Women

-The Player of the Year is now an entrenched component of Dalhousie Club events and generates much interest within the District.
+The Player of the Year is now an entrenched component of DDGA Club events and generates much interest within the district.

-1. To be eligible to attain points, a player must be a financial member of a Dalhousie District Golf Association affiliated club.
+1. To be eligible to attain points, a player must be a financial member of a DDGA fully affiliated club.

 3. In 27 hole events, the 18 hole portion of the event will be used to allocate Player of the Year points.

 4. Points are awarded to the best five (5) Stableford scores in Bowls and the best five (5) Nett scores in Tournaments.

 In the event of a count-back being required to ascertain places, the format used by the host club will be used.